lucemans/show/icann75/slides.md

 # 1989

 <!--
-In 1989 ICANN was founded
+In 1989 ICANN was founded.
+To bring clarity, order, and logic, to the chaos that is the internet.
 -->

 ---